 Ultimate Guide to Choosing and Registering a Business Name in Singapore.

-In this article, we will provide a detailed step by step process on choosing and registering a business and company name in Singapore.
+In this article, we will share with you the importance of a company name, ways to check on the availability of a name, and also a detailed step-by-step process on registering a business name in Singapore.

 1. Avoid similar or identical names

 When selecting a business name, you should first search on BizFile, Accounting and Corporate Regulatory Authority (ACRA) online business registration and filing portal to check if the name has already been taken.

 You should avoid selecting business names that are identical to existing ones.
 You should also check for names with similar pronunciations or similar names but in different sequences.